Symptoms of a Potential Sewage Problem in Your NJ Home

 The last thing any of us wants is major sewage backup or sewage leak in our home.
 Sewage harbors dangerous bacteria that should be safely handled by a trained professional.
 Do not wait until you discover a major backup to react.
 Take the time to learn how to spot the warning signs of a sewage leak or sewage backup in New Jersey.
 This way you can address the problem before you end up with a disgusting and expensive sewage cleanup.

-Common Signs of a Sewage Backup or Leak:
+Common Signs of a Sewage Backup or Leak in New Jersey:

 - Usually backups or slow draining are limited to only one drain– this means it is most likely an isolated problem specific to that drain.

-- HOWEVER, if you are experiencing regular backups and slow draining at multiple drains (ie: toilet, sink, bathtub, etc.) the problem is likely coming from the source– your main sewage system
+- Regular backups and slow draining at multiple drains (ie: toilet, sink, bathtub, etc.) the problem is likely coming from the source– your main sewage system

 - Most often backups are created by buildup of debris, grease, etc. in the sewage pipe.